-What was at dispute was whether the store was at fault for the injury.
+What was in dispute was whether the store was at fault for the injury.

-This does not mean that a property owner has to inspect the premises every second to ensure there is no spill, sharp item, or other hazard present that could cause injury.
+This does not mean that a property owner has to inspect the premises every second to ensure there is no spill, sharp item, or other hazards present that could cause injury.

 He or she does have to exercise ordinary care, and that is a question, typically, for a jury to answer.

 If you find yourself involved in a suit like this one, contact a mass tort attorney serving Atlanta for help.